perrette/scribe/README.md

 scribe --app
 ```
 or toggle the app option in the interactive menu.
 The scribe icon will show, with Record and other options.
 The icon will change based on what the app is doing.
 It is possible to choose from a set
-of predefined models, or to Quit and choose from the terminal before pressing Enter again.
+of predefined models (controlled by `--vosk-models` and `whisper-models`) and options, or to Quit and choose from the terminal before pressing Enter again.
 For the vosk model, there are only two states : recording + transcribing or Idle.
-For the whisper model there are three states visible from the icon: recording, transcribing and idle/waiting.
+For the whisper model there are three states visible from the icon: recording/waiting, transcribing and idle.
 That option requires `pystray` to be installed.
 This is included with the `pip install ...[all]` option.
 In Ubuntu the following dependencies were required to make the menus appear:

 ```bash